Photo courtesy of Ben Cherry

 Oxford University Zoology Travel Grant Fund (£500/€590/$650) —For avian malaria research in Australia

 Academic Scholar (£600/€710/$780) —Awarded by Christ Church for attaining a distinction in exams

 Christ Church Disbursement Grant (£3,500/€4,100/$4,600) —For Christ Church Arts Week 2019

 University of Cambridge, Cambridge, England Oct 2019 - Sep 2020

 Environmental research investigating the impact of microplastic pollution on the health and ecosystem function of freshwater mussels (Unio tumidus).
 I will investigate the impact of polyethelyne microplastic pollution on clearance rate, nutrient cycling, functional response, and mussel health.
 This work will inform on the use of mussels of bioindicators for ecosystem health and the impacts of increasing plastic pollution on ecosystem functioning.
-I will also collaborate with our postdoc Dr Zara-Louise Cowan to investigate whether we can use mussels to remove microplastics from water.
 The findings will be published in due course.

 Institute for European Environmental Policy, Brussels, Belgium Jul 2019 - Aug 2019 Environmental Policy intern

 Work at the interface of science and policy with the IEEP in Brussels.
 Undertook research in EU biodiversity policy and the bio economy, with a focus on good ecological approaches that support environmental conservation and ecosystem services.
 Investigated policy opportunity links between supporting biodiversity and addressing climate change.

 University of Oxford, Oxford, England Jun 2019 - Jul 2019